sigp/lighthouse/scripts/local_testnet/README.md

 ### Adjusting number and distribution of validators
 The `VALIDATOR_COUNT` parameter is used to specify the number of insecure validator keystores to generate and make deposits for.
-The `NODE_COUNT` parameter is used to adjust the division of these generated keys among separate validator client instances.
+The `BN_COUNT` parameter is used to adjust the division of these generated keys among separate validator client instances.
-For e.g. for `VALIDATOR_COUNT=80` and `NODE_COUNT=4`, the validator keys are distributed over 4 datadirs with 20 keystores per datadir.
+For e.g. for `VALIDATOR_COUNT=80` and `BN_COUNT=4`, the validator keys are distributed over 4 datadirs with 20 keystores per datadir.
 The datadirs are located in `$DATADIR/node_{i}` which can be passed to separate validator client instances using the `--datadir` parameter.

 ### Starting fresh

-Delete the current testnet and all related files using:
+Delete the current testnet and all related files using.
+Generally not necessary as `start_local_test.sh` does this each time it starts.

 ```bash
 ./clean.sh